famicomical/bookscanOCR/README.md

 1- The program assumes your input PDF only contains one image per page.

 2- There is a quirk about Tesseract OCR that [causes the text bounds to exclude the last character in a word](https://github.com/tesseract-ocr/tesseract/issues/2879).
-This is apparent in OCRmyPDF as well and in any other program that uses Tesseract.
+The issue is apparent in files produced by any program that uses Tesseract.
 There is a ["patch"](https://github.com/tesseract-ocr/tesseract/issues/2879#issuecomment-583896719) that improves the issue for those who want to build Tesseract themselves.

 ## Acknowledgements
 Thank you to the following github users whose code was modified for this project: